loader image

 • Sudden or gradual hearing loss

-• Feeling of fullness or pressure
+• A feeling of fullness or pressure in the ear

-• Ringing in the ear
+• Ringing or buzzing sounds in the ear

-• Earache without infection
+• Earache without signs of infection

-• Dizziness or imbalance
+• Dizziness or slight imbalance

-• Cough triggered by ear stimulation
+• A cough triggered by ear stimulation

 • Crackling or popping sounds